adrianocjc/adrianocjc/README.md

 <h2>
   <div align="center">
-    A Chemistry Teacher and passionate Developer from Brazil!
+    A Chemistry Teacher and passionate programming student from Brazil!
   </div>
 </h2>